kai-niemi/chaos/README.md

 # Chaos

 A small JDBC app for comparing the semantics of RC and 1SR isolation level in CockroachDB.
 Specifically by observing application impact in regard to:

 - Retries
 - Performance
 - Correctness (P4 lost update specifically)

-The workload contention can be adjusted as well as locking strategies to ensure a correct outcome using both isolation levels.

-The workload is subject to P4 lost update anomaly under RC.

-Ex:
+It produces contention by updating overlapping set of keys in a conflicting order which is denied under 1SR but allowed under RC and then resulting in P4 lost updates unless a locking strategy is applied.
+That strategy is either optimistic locks using a CAS operation or by using `FOR UPDATE` locks.

+## Schema

+    create table if not exists account
+    (
+        id      int            not null primary key default unordered_unique_rowid(), version int            not null             default 0,
+        balance numeric(19, 2) not null,
+        name    varchar(128)   not null
+    );

+## Conflicting operations

+Concurrently with N threads:

-    BEGIN; --T1
+    BEGIN;
     SELECT balance from account where id=1;
     SELECT balance from account where id=2;
-    SELECT balance from account where id=3;
-    SELECT balance from account where id=4;

-    UPDATE account set balance=? where id = 1; -- (balace + 5)
+    UPDATE account set balance=? where id = 1; -- balace @1 + 5
+    UPDATE account set balance=? where id = 2; -- balance @2 - 5
+    COMMIT;

+Which means the interleaving can result in a conflicting ordering, something like with only two concurrent transactions (T1 and T2):

+    BEGIN; --T1
+    BEGIN; --T2
+    SELECT balance from account where id=1; --T1 SELECT balance from account where id=1; --T2 SELECT balance from account where id=2; --T1 UPDATE account set balance=? where id = 1; -- T1
-    UPDATE account set balance=? (-5) where id = 2;
+    SELECT balance from account where id=2; --T2 UPDATE account set balance=? where id = 2; -- T1
+    COMMIT; --T1
-    UPDATE account set balance=? (+5) where id = 3;
+    UPDATE account set balance=? where id = 1; -- T2
-    UPDATE account set balance=? (-5) where id = 4;
+    UPDATE account set balance=? where id = 2; -- T2
-    COMMI;
+    COMMIT; --T2

+The contention level can be adjusted by increasing the number of account tuples or by reducing the selection of account IDs involved in the interleaving.
+This enables creating a high number of accounts spanning many ranges while still causing contention.